 Shin Splints for Runners: The Ultimate Guide to Preventing Them

-Shin splints refers to pain along the shin bone.
-It is commonly along the inner border of the shinbone or on the outer border along the muscles.
+Shin splints refer to pain along the shin bone.
+It is common along the inner border of the shinbone or on the outer border along with the muscles.
 It typically occurs with physical activity that involves high or repetitive impact such as running.
 Military recruits who have to go through Basic Military Training (BMT) have also been noted to be at higher risk of experiencing shin splints.

 Symptoms Of Shin Splints

 Not sure if you have shin splints?
 Shin splint sufferers will experience the following symptoms:

 - Dull achy pain at the lower two-third of the shin

 - Tight achy pain along the muscles on the outer border of shin Pain pattern can vary amongst individuals

 - Pain may occur at the beginning of the run, and disappear into the run.
 It can also come on only after a certain duration into the run.

 - Mild swelling may occur, shin area can be tender to touch after physical activity for up to several days and resolved with restPain often resumes with return to aggravating activity such as running beyond 30mins